Shopify Customer Analytics

 - Fixed date range - show data for a specific period between two dates

-- Dynamic date range - calculate the Total Refunds for a dynamic time period in the past, e.g., last 7 days, last 30 days.
+- Dynamic date range - calculate the Total Refunds for a dynamic period in the past, e.g., last 7 days, last 30 days.
 If you select this option, the data will be recalculated daily as the date range window moves forward.

-- Calendar year and month - show the Total Refunds for a specific year (e.g., 2024) or a specific month (e.g., May 2024).
+- Calendar year and month - show the Total Refunds for a specific year (e.g., 2024) or a particular month (e.g., May 2024).

-Now, you can see Total Refunds per customer in your Shopify spreadsheet.
+- Now, you can see Total Refunds per customer in your Shopify spreadsheet.

 Product Categories Bought analytics per customer

 Product Categories Bought lists all the categories of products from which a particular customer has bought a product (if there are more than one, categories are divided by commas).
-Here’s how to map Product Categories Bought per customer data into your Mixtable Customer Analytics spreadsheet:

 -